Lynnette's Header

 Cross Stitch Acorn Trim

-I stitched this trim in a duel for Dreiburgen Arts & Sciences.
-We agreed to use a pattern from Charted Folk Designs for Cross-Stitch Embroidery (#257 on page 67).
+The pattern is from Charted Folk Designs for Cross-Stitch Embroidery (#257 on page 67).

 A note about the pattern, there is an error on the 1st leaf on the 3rd set from the left it has an extra stitch on the left side (see yellow arrow).